PyCOMPLETE/pypkgexample/README.md

 def say_hello():
     say_hello_c()
 ```
-The module gets compiled when executing [setup.py](#setuppy) (or pip install), following our extension definition, into a file called "pypkgexample/mymodule_c_with_cython/hellofccyth.cpython-38-x86_64-linux-gnu.so", which can be imported in python by the statement:
+The module gets compiled when executing [setup.py](#setuppy) (or pip install), following our extension definition, producing a file called "pypkgexample/mymodule_c_with_cython/hellofccyth.cpython-38-x86_64-linux-gnu.so", which can be imported in python by the statement:
 ```python
 import pypkgexample.mymodule_fortran.helloccyth
 ```
-or by a python file in the mymodule_fortran simply as:
+or by a python file in the mymodule_c_with_cython module simply as:
 ```python
 from . import helloccyth
 ```